5 Common Questions About NSO Malpractice Insurance

 3. When would I need to file a claim?

-If you have been contacted in regards to a lawsuit or you suspect that you may be contacted in the future, it is important to contact us immediately so we can proceed in your defense.
-You’ve studied and worked hard for your license, and it should be safeguarded.
-All complaints need to be taken seriously, no matter how trivial or unfounded they may appear.
+It never hurts to be proactive in your approach.
+Whether you have been contacted about a lawsuit or suspect that you may be notified in the future, it is important to reach out to NSO immediately so we can become aware of the issue and proceed to assist in your defense.
+You’ve invested time, energy, and funds towards your nursing license and career, and you deserve protection.
+All complaints should be taken seriously, no matter how trivial or unfounded they may appear!

-A CNA claim consultant will contact you by phone within 24-48 hours to explain next steps and discuss what attorney options are available to you if necessary.
-Be prepared to provide the consultant with all the information possible involving the incident.
+A claim consultant from CNA, our underwriting partner, will contact you by phone within 24-48 hours to explain next steps and discuss what attorney options are available to you if necessary.
+Be prepared to provide the consultant with as much information as possible involving the incident.

-It is important that you make no attempt to contact the patient or the patient's attorney to discuss the subpoena or any other paperwork you may receive.
-Avoid the temptation to talk with your friends and colleagues about the subpoena.
+It is important that you do not contact the patient or the patient’s attorney involved in your case to discuss the subpoena or any other paperwork you may receive.
+Additionally, avoid talking about the subpoena with others, including friends and colleagues.
 Your insurance provider should be the first person with whom you discuss the details of the subpoena.

-5. How long does my coverage last, and what happens after?
+5. How long does my NSO malpractice coverage last?
+What happens after the policy ends?

-Once active, your coverage will last for one year, but don’t worry; we will keep in touch with you and notify you when your policy is up for renewal.
+Once the professional liability policy is active, your coverage will last for one year.
+For instance, if your policy effective date is April 1 your coverage will last through March 31 of the following year.
+Don’t worry, we will keep in touch with you during that time and notify you when your policy is up for renewal!

 Topics: